jfgrimm/ResearchCodingClub.github.io/_posts/2021-05-12-from_code_to_computer.md

 ---
-title: From Code To Computer: What Happens When You Hit 'Go'
+title: "From Code To Computer: What Happens When You Hit 'Go'"
 author: Killian Murphy
 tags: compilers optimisation languages architecture
 ---